thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # Write and execute a JUnit test for a Java microservice based on MircoProfile running at the OpenLiberty server in the development mode

-The project does only contain technical basics: how to technically develop a [JUnit](https://junit.org/junit5/) test for the Authors microservice of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter) example and run it directly with the [OpenLiberty server in the development mode](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html).
+The project does only contain the technical basics: how to develop a [JUnit](https://junit.org/junit5/) test for the Authors microservice from the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter) example and run both microservice and JUnit test with a [OpenLiberty server in the development mode](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html).

 It isn't intended to be a blueprint, or a how to guide for writing JUnit tests or how to definition test organization, test strategy and so on, it is just to get technically started with one concrete microservice example for the Cloud Native Starter project.